Representative 535% APR.

 We also offer flexible repayment options.
 You can repay your loan by either monthly or weekly instalments; whichever suits you best.
 This flexibility can help you manage your repayments and schedule them to match the day your wages are paid to help your cash flow.

 Satsuma short term loans - an alternative to bad credit loans

 The last thing we want is for our customers to take on debt they can't afford.
 Whatever your credit history looks like, we’ll do our best to make sure the loan you take from us can be paid back in manageable, affordable instalments.

 What really makes us stand out from the rest is our view on fees, especially nasty hidden ones.
 We don’t like them.
 We don’t charge them.
 You only ever pay the interest we agree when you complete your application.
 Before you take a loan from us, you’ll know exactly how much you owe and this figure will never change.
 We believe in being totally transparent.
 It’s better for us and it’s better for you.

 This is just one of the reasons why a Satsuma loan really is an affordable bad credit loans alternative.
 You can apply here.

 How safe are Satsuma loans?

-Many of the companies offering bad credit loans have only been around a few years.
+Many of the companies offering bad or poor credit loans have only been around a few years.
 Satsuma, on the other hand, has a proud heritage reaching right back to 1880.
 We’re pleased to be part of the Provident Financial Group who have been lending our customers a helping hand when others don't for well over a century.
 We know our stuff and we know our customers.
 In return, our customers trust us to provide an ethical and friendly service.

 If you ever need help or feel you’re having difficulties with your Satsuma loan, our Customer Care is only a phone call away.
 Call them on 0800 694 0004 and they’ll do whatever they can to assist you.